LiteSpeed is a new web server in the market which claims to give more performance than Apache and Nginx.

 What is a Web Server?

-A Web Server is a software installed on your server which is responsible for receiving HTTP requests, process it and send back the response.
+A Web Server is software installed on your server which is responsible for receiving HTTP requests, processing them and sending back the response.
 To process it, a web server may request additional programs like PHP to get the output.